 Dissertations and theses submitted at UT Austin can be found in the Library Catalog scope of the search interface.
-These include both the older print copies currently housed in storage (mostly before 2000) and electronic theses and dissertations (ETDs) that are available only online from our repository, Texas ScholarWorks.
+These include both the physical copies currently housed in storage (mostly before 2010) and electronic theses and dissertations (ETDs) that are available only online from our repository, Texas ScholarWorks.
 Most records for ETDs also include a summary of the work.

 Note: It usually takes as much as a year after a degree is granted before the dissertation is cataloged and available to the public.
 If the student has placed an embargo on access, it won't be available for about three years after submission.